vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       ```
     * SOURCE-DIRECTORY is the path to the location where the image TAR files are stored.
     * DESTINATION-REGISTRY is the path to the private registry where the images will be hosted in the air-gapped environment.
-    * SECURITY-CERTIFICATE is the security certificate of the private registry where the images will be hosted in the proxied or air-gapped environment.
+    * SECURITY-CERTIFICATE is the security certificate of the private registry where the images will be hosted in the proxied or the air-gapped environment.

     ```bash
     Example:- t Example: tanzu isolated-cluster upload-bundle --source-directory /home/test/tkg-images/ --destination-repo harbor.sfo01.rainpole.vmw/tkgm-images --ca-certificate /etc/docker/certs.d/harbor.sfo01.rainpole.vmw/harbor.sfo01.rainpole.vmw-ca.crt
     ```

-1. Upload the CLI plugins bundle to harbor repository.
+1. Upload the CLI plug-ins bundle to harbor repository.

       ```bash
      tanzu plugin upload-bundle --tar ./plugin_bundle_tkg_latest.tar.gz --to-repo harbor.sfo01.rainpole.vmw/tkgm-images/